neekhilsingh/parking-lot-system/Readme.md

 # Parking Lot Management System

-A Java console app that handles the basic flow of a parking lot — vehicles in, slot assigned, ticket out, bill on exit.
-Made this as a BYOP submission for Programming in Java at VIT Bhopal University.
+A Java console application that simulates how vehicles move through a parking lot — entry, slot allocation, ticket generation, and billing on exit.

+Built as a BYOP (Bring Your Own Project) submission for the Programming in Java course at VIT Bhopal University.

 ---

-## Why I built it this way
+## Why this approach

-The parking lot problem shows up in every DSA list and most people solve it as a flat script — one class, a bunch of if-else, done.
-I wanted to see what it looks like when you actually separate concerns properly.
-So there is a model layer, a service layer, and a DAO layer, each doing its own thing.
-It made the code longer but also made it obvious where to go when something needed changing.
+The parking lot problem appears in almost every DSA list, and most implementations treat it as a quick script — one class, many conditionals, and done.

+This project takes a more structured approach by separating responsibilities into different layers:

+* **Model layer** → represents data
+* **Service layer** → handles business logic
+* **DAO layer** → manages data access

+This makes the code easier to understand, maintain, and extend.

-The other thing I cared about was making the data layer swappable.
-Right now everything sits in ArrayLists.
-But the DAO is isolated enough that adding real DB support later means touching one file, not rewriting half the project.
-The schema is already written too, so that work is mostly done.
+Another key focus was flexibility in the data layer.
+Currently, data is stored using `ArrayList`, but the DAO layer is isolated enough to allow easy integration of a real database later.
+The database schema is already included, so most of that setup is prepared.

 ---

-## What it actually does
+## What the system does

-A vehicle comes in.
-The system checks what type it is (Car, Bike, or Truck), finds a free slot that fits, and hands back a ticket with the entry time on it.
-When the same vehicle leaves, the system pulls up the ticket, figures out how long it was parked, calculates the charge, and opens up the slot again.

-Nothing fancy, but the full loop works.
+### When a vehicle enters:

+* The system identifies its type (Car, Bike, or Truck)
+* A suitable available slot is assigned
+* A ticket is generated with the entry time

+### When the vehicle exits:

+* The ticket is retrieved
+* Parking duration is calculated
+* Charges are computed based on time
+* The slot is freed for future use

 ---

 ## Features

-- Car, Bike, Truck support with separate slot logic
+* Supports Car, Bike, and Truck with separate slot handling
-- Slot allocated on entry, freed on exit
+* Automatic slot allocation on entry and release on exit
-- Ticket generated per vehicle with entry timestamp
+* Ticket generation with entry timestamp
-- Bill calculated at exit based on actual duration
+* Billing based on actual parking duration
-- In-memory storage using ArrayList (DAO layer ready for DB swap)
+* In-memory storage using `ArrayList`
+* DAO layer designed for easy database integration
-- Clean package structure: model → service → dao → util
+* Clean package structure: `model → service → dao → util`

 ---

 ## Requirements

-Java 8 or above.
-That is it, no external libraries needed.
+* Java 8 or above
+* No external dependencies required

+Check your Java version:

 ```bash
 java -version